ziplarson/web/README.md

 Most of the features implemented here are experimental and the system is not intended to be used.
-However, it is available in this open Github repository to provided transparency to and facilitate communication with collaborators.
+However, it is available in this open Github repository to provide transparency to and facilitate communication with collaborators.